skenderidis/ansible_collection_f5_waf/signatures.md

 - **msg** (Message from the module)
 - **changed** (True/False)

-> Note: The module will update the policy file with the new configuration.
+> Note: By using this module the policy file will be updated with the new configuration.

 ## Examples of using the module on a playbook